Luminar 4 Review: The Future of Photo Editing?

 There’s plenty of Luminar vs Lightroom talk around photography circles, and I do think that Luminar 4 will be capturing more Lightroom users.
 Any loose ends of Luminar 3 have been tidied up, bringing a much more stable and exciting editor to use.
 It feels fresh; it feels new.
 For the first time ever, I’m actually enjoying using a photo editor.

-Download Luminar 4 now at this link for 22% off & a free preset pack!
+Download Luminar 4 now at this link and use code NATURETTL for around 10% off!

 Is Luminar 4 an upgrade to Luminar 3?

 Luminar 4 is its own stand-alone software.
 It is a completely new version in the Luminar series and is, therefore, not a free upgrade to Luminar 3.
 If you already own Luminar 3, you are able to switch to Luminar 4 at a discounted price.

 Read on to decide if investing in the next version is worth it for you!

 When I used the previous version of Luminar, I was impressed by how customisable it felt.
 It was like the software was personal to you, as you could set it up exactly how you wanted.
 This time around, Luminar 4 feels like it could actually be looking at the future of photo-editing.